Antonio95/beaver/README.md

 ### Input file structure

 Input files are plain text files encoding the circuit, input data and output assignment data.
-Examples can be found in the `examples_inputs` folder.
+Examples can be found in the `example_inputs` folder.
 An input file must contain the following elements in order:

 1. An encoding of the circuit, which can be freely split along any number of (non-blank) lines.
 Line breaks aside, the structure of this encoding is as follows:
     > `<gates> & <outputs_for_p1> & <outputs_for_p2>`